-The FYS feature does not begin even after stopping the engine and hearing the brake sounds.
+FYS PROBLEMS REMEDY The FYS feature does not begin even after stopping the engine and hearing the brake sounds.
 The power was not turned back on once the engine enter the neutral state thus disabling FYS.
 The transformer throttle was interrupted too quickly in neutral thus disabling FYS.
 Leave the throttle on in neutral until after the FYS arrival message plays.
 The FYS sound effects occasionally repeat themselves.
-Proto-Sound has a builtin random number generator that randomly selects each sound clip to play.
+Proto-Sound® has a built-in random number generator that randomly selects each sound clip to play.
 Because there are only a total of 8 sound clips available in each FYS event, it is probable that a sound can occasionally be repeated one or more times.
 Once in FYS, the engine never goes in reverse.
-So that the freight yard sound effects and operation is as realistic as possible, Proto-Sound disables the reverse unit state whenever FYS is enabled.
+So that the passenger station sound effects and operation is as realistic as possible, ProtoSounds disables the reverse unit state whenever FYS is enabled.
 This way the engine never goes into reverse as the operator cycles through the various FYS events.
 When the engine enters FYS event 5, the bell automatically comes on.
 FYS has a builtin command to turn on the bell when the system enters Event 5.
 After approximately 15 rings of the bell, it automatically will turn off.
 Whenever FYS is enabled, pressing the whistle and bell buttons has no affect.
 Because FYS must control various effects in each FYS event, the bell and whistle functions are disabled until either the FYS events have been completed, or the engine is shut down for 3 or more seconds.
+I can't get FYS to begin when the engine is stopped in the neutral position.
+It is possible that FYS was never enabled or has been disabled.
+Try reactivating the feature by holding down the bell button for three or more seconds.

-PROTO-SOUND RESET FEATURE CHART
+PROTO-SOUND® RESET FEATURE CHART

-The following chart lists the available features found in your ProtoSound® equipped engine.
-The default settings are listed for each feature as well as the operation of the feature.
-You can reset all features to their original factory settings by accessing Feature 18 in RESET and then pressing and holding the transformer whistle button until you hear a soft, warbled bell sound.
+The following chart lists the available features found in your Proto-Sound® equipped locomotive.
+The default settings for each feature as well as the operation sequence of the feature are listed in separate columns.
+You can reset all features to their original factory settings by accessing Feature 18 in RESET and press and hold the transformer whistle button until you hear a soft, warbled bell sound.

-RESET# OPERATION DEFAULT CLANKS/CLINKS 6 Engine Volume Full Volume 1 Clank/1 Clinks 10 Coupler ON/OFF Coupler ON 2 Clanks/0 Clinks 18 Reset Default Settings 3 Clanks/3 Clinks 20 Remote Bell Button Bell Button Active 4 Clanks/0 Clinks 23 Cab Chatter ON/OFF Cab Chatter ON 4 Clanks/3 Clinks 25 Horn In Neutral Horn In Neutral OFF 5 Clanks/0 Clinks 27 RESERVED 28 FYS Enabled FYS ON 5 Clanks/3 Clinks 40 Lockout Enabled Lockout OFF 8 Clanks/0 Clinks 45 Squeaking Brakes Brakes Always ON 9 Clanks/0 Clinks
+RESET# OPERATION DEFAULT CLANKS/CLINKS 6 Engine Volume Full Volume 1 Clank/5 Clinks 10 Coupler ON/OFF Coupler ON 2 Clanks/0 Clinks 18 Reset Default Settings 3 Clanks/3 Clinks 20 Remote Bell Button Bell Button Active 4 Clanks/0 Clinks 23 Cab Chatter Cab Chatter ON 4 Clanks/3 Clinks 25 Whistle In Neutral Whistle In Neutral OFF 5 Clanks/0 Clinks 27 Chuff Rate Full Chuff Range 5 Clanks/2 Clinks 28 Brake/FYS Enabled Brake/FYS ON 5 Clanks/3 Clinks 40 Lockout Enabled Lockout OFF 8 Clanks/0 Clinks 45 Squeaking Brakes Brakes Always ON 9 Clanks/0 Clinks

-TRANSFORMER COMPATIBILITY AND WIRING CHART
+TRANSFORMER WIRING CHART

 Proto-Sound® is designed to work with any standard AC transformer that uses a "Pure Sine-Wave" format.
 The chart below lists the many Lionel® compatible transformers, such as the Lionel KW or ZW models.
 In addition, the chart details how the terminals on these compatible transformers should be attached to your layout.
-The Trainmaster system from Lionel® will not function correctly with Proto-Sound® without disrupting the sound effects.
-Therefore, whenever Proto-Sound® senses that the Trainmaster system is being used, it automatically disables Proto-Sound® sound effects.
+The Trainmaster system from Lionel® (marked with an asterisk below) will not function correctly with Proto-Sound® without disrupting the sound effects.
+Therefore, whenever Proto-Sound® senses that the Trainmaster system is being used, it automatically disables Proto-Sound®'s sound effects.
 The operator retains control over the engine, but no sound effects will play.